Fire Rated Downlights

-Most LED downlights, especially integrated versions such as the Aurora MPro, JCC V50 and Collingwood H2 Lite are fire rated as standard.
+Most LED downlights, especially integrated versions such as these popular models: Aurora MPro, JCC V50 and Collingwood H2 Lite are fire rated as standard.
 This is becoming increasingly popular with other brands meaning you don't always have the option of using non-fire rated.
 Don't dwell too much on this subject, its easier just to fit fire rated and you're safer from fire and building inspectors if you ever sell your property.
+Building Regulations can change over time, so if you do fit non fire rated without any fire hoods you might have to change them later.